bellalongo/smart-lya/README.md

   &ensp; &ensp; α(x): absorption coefficient *(1/cm)* <br />
   &ensp; &ensp; c: speed of light *(Å)* <br />
   &ensp; &ensp; λ: wavelength of Lyman-alpha line *(Å)* <br />

-The absorption coefficient is a learnable parameter, so the model will simultaneously predict the flux and adjust the absorption coefficient to satisfy the equation above.

  ## Model Details:
    <ins>Input</ins>: normalized wavelengths that cover the Lyman-alpha line </br>